 Heart disease is the #1 killer of women in the U.S. Learning the difference in symptoms could help save a life.

-Every 43 seconds, someone in the United States suffers a heart attack.
 A heart attack occurs when blood flow to the heart is interrupted or cut off completely, depriving the heart of critical oxygen.
 Heart attacks look different for men and women, and women are less likely to experience traditional symptoms.
-In fact, women are more likely to have what are known as silent heart attacks.

 - Indigestion or heartburn